1. What is the SHIFT Architecture Challenge?

 11. Does SHIFT replace the OAA Design Excellence Awards?

-No, the SHIFT Architecture Challenge does not eliminate the Design Excellence Awards—in fact, in many ways, it can complement them.
-SHIFT will take place in ‘odd-numbered’ years (i.e. 2019, 2021, 2023), while Design Excellence will be celebrated in ‘even-numbered’ years (i.e. 2018, 2020, 2022).
+No, the SHIFT Architecture Challenge does not eliminate the Design Excellence Awards—in fact, in many ways, it complements them.
+SHIFT takes place in ‘odd-numbered’ years (i.e. 2019, 2021, 2023), while Design Excellence will be celebrated in ‘even-numbered’ years (i.e. 2018, 2020, 2022).
 For more information on this awards program, click here.